vellvm/vellvm/docs/content/faq.md

 ## What version of LLVM IR does Vellvm support?

 LLVM IR is a rapidly moving target.
-Vellvm aims to provide _parsing_ support for all of LLVM IR as of {{}}.
-However, the vellvm formal semantics and interpreter may not support all of LLVM IR's features.
+Vellvm aims to provide _parsing_ support for all of LLVM IR as of at least Clang version 17.
+However, the Vellvm formal semantics and interpreter may not support all of LLVM IR's features.
 See below for more details.

 ## What features of LLVM IR does Vellvm support?